Having a child with EA/TEF is not easy when it comes to eating. This is why I came up with EA-TEF Best Kitchen Tools to help other families.

 If you are interested in reading more about my blog, I have a special EA-TEF section where I share recipes, natural remedies, and advice.

 This EA-TEF Best Kitchen Tools post contains affiliate links.
 The products linked are the products I use and recommend.
-If you purchase a product through an affiliate link, your cost will be the same but Creative And Healthy Fun Food will automatically receive a small commission.
+If you purchase a product through an affiliate link, your cost will be the same but Creative Healthy Family will automatically receive a small commission.
 Your support is greatly appreciated.